Picture books and the development of pro-social skills

 It wasn’t until the latter part of my career and in my role as the initiator of “Nana’s Read Alouds” when caring for grandchildren, that I really began to focus on the potential of thinking about using picture books to develop and enhance pro-social skills.
 This is not a revolutionary concept – many others have made the connection between empathy (Allyn, 2010), (Allyn 2018) and reading picture books.
 Others have looked at specific skills like sportsmanship (Book Birdie post, Sarah Jordan 2017) to illuminate this connection.

 My goal in writing this post is to remind educational practitioners and parents that specific books can be selected with pro-social skills in mind.
 Have you ever heard teachers say things like, “I’ve been teaching for 10 years and I’ve never had a class like this one.
 They are at each other’s throats all day long,” or “I have a group of girls in my class that continue to exclude and verbally terrorize their classmates,” or “This group of boys really knows how to push each other’s buttons – they are taunting experts.
 I wish they paid as much attention to their writing assignments as they do to tormenting each other………” and on and on.
 These sentiments can also be applied to parents raising children – comments like “Why do they both feel they always have to win or be first?
 It drives me crazy….” are certainly commonplace.

-Jamal and Me is certainly an example of a picture book that teaches pro-social skills, but there are many others.
-Below are my top ten favorites, but it is certainly not an exhaustive list:
+Playground Heroes, Jamal and Me and Talking Buddies are certainly examples of picture books that teach pro-social skills, but there are many others.
+Below are my favorites, but it is certainly not an exhaustive list: